daivikpurani/Distributed-SQL-Query-Engine/docs/portfolio/PROJECT_PORTFOLIO_CONCISE.md

 ## 🎯 **Conclusion**

-This project demonstrates the exact skills Snowflake seeks in a Software Engineer: **building backend services for data platforms**, **developing customer-facing products**, and **working with large-scale distributed systems**.
-The system showcases proficiency in microservices architecture, gRPC communication, real-time monitoring, and full-stack development - all core requirements for Snowflake's backend services team.
+This project demonstrates the exact skills modern software engineering roles require: **building backend services for data platforms**, **developing customer-facing products**, and **working with large-scale distributed systems**.
+The system showcases proficiency in microservices architecture, gRPC communication, real-time monitoring, and full-stack development - all core requirements for enterprise backend services teams.

-**Ready to contribute to Snowflake's mission of building the world's greatest data platform.**
+**Ready to contribute to enterprise data platform development.**

 ---